iqtiro-del/viro-platform/replit.md

-# Tiro - Digital Services Marketplace
+# Viro - Digital Services Marketplace

 ## Overview
-Tiro is a digital services marketplace for the Iraqi market, connecting service buyers with verified sellers of digital products and services.
+Viro is a digital services marketplace for the Iraqi market, connecting service buyers with verified sellers of digital products and services.
 Inspired by platforms like Fiverr and Upwork, it aims to establish a unique Iraqi digital marketplace identity with a modern neon/cyberpunk aesthetic.
 The platform is a full-stack web application with a React frontend, Express backend, and PostgreSQL database.
 Its vision is to capture a significant share of the Iraqi digital services market by offering a reliable and user-friendly platform.

 ## User Preferences
 Preferred communication style: Simple, everyday language.